Search Efficient Binary Network Embedding: Experiments

 \subsection{Datasets}

 Six real-world networks are used in the experiments, with the details as follows:

-\begin{itemize} \item \textbf{Cora}\footnote{https://linqs.soe.ucsc.edu/data }.
+\begin{itemize} \item \textbf{Cora}\footnote{https://linqs.soe.ucsc.edu/data }~\cite{getoor2003link}.
 The Cora network is composed of 2,708 machine learning publications and their citation relationships.
 Theses publications are categorized into seven groups.
-Each publication is represented by a 1,433-dimensional binary vector, with each dimension denoting the presence/absence of the corresponding word. \item \textbf{Citeseer}\footref{fn:linqs}.
+Each publication is represented by a 1,433-dimensional binary vector, with each dimension denoting the presence/absence of the corresponding word. \item \textbf{Citeseer}\footnotemark[\value{footnote}]~\cite{getoor2003link}.
 Citeseer is another citation network with 3,312 papers and 4,732 citation relations.
 There are 6 classes among papers.
-According to the occurrence of the corresponding word, each paper is described by a 3,703-dimensional binary vector. \item \textbf{BlogCatalog}\footnote{http://people.tamu.edu/~xhuang/Code.html }.
+According to the occurrence of the corresponding word, each paper is described by a 3,703-dimensional binary vector. \item \textbf{BlogCatalog}\footnote{https://www4.comp.polyu.edu.hk/\textasciitilde xiaohuang/Code.html }~\cite{huang2017accelerated}.
 The BlogCatalog network is an online social network formed by BlogCatalog, a blogger community.
 The BlogCatalog network contains 5,196 users and 171,743 follower-followee relations.
 Users' groups are defined as the categories of their blogs.
 The keywords of users' blogs are used to construct users' feature vectors.
-Here, binary feature vectors are constructed, with only the keyword occurrence state concerned. \item \textbf{Flickr}\footref{fn:tamu}.
+Here, binary feature vectors are constructed, with only the keyword occurrence state concerned. \item \textbf{Flickr}\footnotemark[\value{footnote}]~\cite{huang2017accelerated}.
 Flickr is an online photo sharing platform.
 The Flickr network includes 7,575 users and 239,738 follower-followee relations.
 These users join in 9 predefined groups.
 Users' features are described by the tags of their images.
 Each user is represented by 12,047-dimensional binary vector, according to the occurrence/absence of the corresponding tag. \item \textbf{DBLP(Subgraph)} and \textbf{DBLP(Full)}.
-The DBLP(Full) network is formed by the papers, paper titles, and paper citations of the DBLP bibliographic network\footnote{\url{https://aminer.org/citation} (Version 3 is used)}.
+The DBLP(Full) network is formed by the papers, paper titles, and paper citations of the DBLP bibliographic network\footnote{https://aminer.org/citation (Version 3 is used)}~\cite{tang2008arnetminer}.
 In DBLP(Full), there are in total 1,632,442 papers and 2,327,450 citations.
 The DBLP(Subgraph) is a subgraph of the DBLP(Full) network, constructed by papers from four research areas: \textit{Database, Data Mining, Artificial Intelligence, and Computer Version}, which also act as paper labels.
 DBLP(Subgraph) contains 18,448 papers and 45,611 citation relations.
 For DBLP(Full) and DBLP(Subgraph), papers' titles are used to construct binary bag-of-words feature vectors. \end{itemize}